-SECTION PAGE Section I - Rules of Conduct1 Relates to the rules of the MDTA Police and the violations of the disciplinary policies.
-Section II - Internal Affairs Unit Outlines the Internal Affairs Unit's duties and responsibilities.
-Section III - Processing Complaints Relates to the proper procedures to document complaints, conduct investigations, and routing of completed investigations.
-Section IV - Processing of Completed Administrative Investigatory Cases Not Involving a Member of the Public Relates to the proper processing of case files, Administrative Review Committee, and administrative charges.
-Section V - Processing of Completed Administrative Investigatory Cases Involving a Member of the Public Relates to the proper processing of case files, Administrative Review Committee, and administrative charges.
-Section VI - Statewide Administrative Charging Committee Details the procedural aspects for the Statewide Administrative Charging Committee process.
-Section VII - Resolution of Administratively Charged Cases Details the process for non-terminations cases and termination cases.
-Section VIII - Trial Boards22 Details the procedures for trial boards.

-SECTION PA GE Section IX - Emergency Suspension of Police Powers 24 Describes the procedural aspects of the implementation of an emergency suspension of police power, and the administrative process associated with the suspension.
-S Section X - Statewide Police Disciplinary Matrix .26 Identifies the location to the Penalty Assessment Guidelines and its proper application and discretion the sworn disciplinary arena. ı in
+SECTION PAGE Section I - Rules of Conduct Relates to the rules of the MDTA Police and the violations of the disciplinary policies.
+Section II - Internal Affairs Unit8 Outlines the Internal Affairs Unit's duties and responsibilities.
+Section III - Processing Complaints10 Relates to the proper procedures to document complaints, conduct investigations, and routing of completed investigations.
+Section IV - Hearing Boards15 Details the procedural aspects for the Hearing Board process.
+Section V - Equipment Investigations - Alternative Disciplinary Procedure (ADP) 17 Outlines procedures for the alternative disciplinary procedures for preventable departmental collisions/equipment investigations Section VI - Emergency Suspension of Police Powers21 Describes the procedural aspects of the implementation of an emergency suspension of police powers and the administrative process associated with the suspension.
+Section VII - Penalty Assessment Guidelines23 Identifies the purpose of the Penalty Assessment Guidelines and its proper application and discretion in the sworn disciplinary arena.